Moore v. Regents of the University of California

 Moore v.
-Regents of the University of California was a landmark Supreme Court of California decision.
-Filed on July 9, 1990, it dealt with the issue of property rights to one's own cells taken in samples by doctors or researchers.
+Regents of the University of California was a landmark 1990 Supreme Court of California decision.
+It dealt with the issue of property rights to one's own cells taken in samples by doctors or researchers.

 In 1976, John Moore was treated for hairy cell leukemia by physician David Golde, a cancer researcher at the UCLA Medical Center.
 Moore's cancer cells were later developed into a cell line that was commercialized by Golde and UCLA.
-The California Supreme Court ruled that a hospital patient's discarded blood and tissue samples are not his personal property and that individuals do not have rights to a share in the profits earned from commercial products or research derived from their cells.
-Following this decision, most U.S. courts have ruled against family members who sue researchers and universities over the "improper commercialization" of their dead family member's body parts.
+The California Supreme Court ruled that a patient's discarded blood and tissue samples are not their personal property and that individuals do not have rights to a share in the profits earned from commercial products or research derived from their cells.
+Afterwards, most U.S. courts have followed the decision in ruling against family members who sue researchers and universities over "improper commercialization" of their dead family member's body parts.